rook/rook/PendingReleaseNotes.md

 * Ceph Cluster: add encryption support with Key Management Service
 * The helm chart is updated to v3.4
   * A `crds.enabled` setting allows the CRDs to be managed separately from the helm chart
+* Ceph CSI: DaemonSet and Deployment Pods can have custom labels added to them